How to Build a Home Climbing Wall

 STAGE THREE: SETTING CLIMBING HOLDS

 This stage is the most difficult to create a generalized guide for since everyone’s specific needs dictate how to set on your personal wall.
-As I am not a professional route setter, most of the following advice comes from Cody Hanson, Assistant Director of Setting of Planet Granite San Francisco.
+As I am not a professional route setter, most of the following advice comes from Cody Hanson, Assistant Director of Setting of Movement Climbing Gym (formerly Planet Granite) in San Francisco.
 The general principle he suggested home wall setters keep in mind is this:

 Remember that the wall is specifically for you.